MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 1. Contoso already has its Azure infrastructure in place, so it just needs to add a couple of specific Azure components for this scenario.
 2. The data tier will be migrated by using the Azure Database Migration Service.
 This service connects to the on-premises SQL Server VM across a site-to-site VPN connection between the Contoso datacenter and Azure.
 The service then migrates the database.
-3. The web tier will be migrated by using a lift and shift migration by using Site Recovery.
+3. The web tier will be migrated by using a lift and shift migration by using Azure Migrate.
 The process entails preparing the on-premises VMware environment, setting up and enabling replication, and migrating the VMs by failing them over to Azure.

      ![Migration architecture](media/contoso-migration-rehost-vm-sql-managed-instance/migration-architecture.png)